 To eliminate bias, the scholarship committee is blind to the identity of the applicant.
 Essays are numerically coded to prevent any reader from having knowledge of the writer.
-Winners of the top two prizes will be asked to read their essays at the June 2021 delegate meeting.
 Persons awarded first or second place in a prior year are ineligible for first or second place in subsequent years.

 2023 Scholarship Recipients